Facts and reports

 UVic researchers were awarded more than $103 million in outside research grants and contracts in 2010/11 – more than triple the amount achieved 10 years ago.

 UVic owns the world-leading Ocean Networks Canada (ONC) Observatory, comprising the VENUS coastal network and the NEPTUNE Canada ocean network.
 The observatory pioneers a new generation of ocean observation systems that use innovative engineering and the Internet to provide continuous, long-term monitoring of ocean processes and events, as they happen.

 In February 2008, the BC government awarded $94.5 million to the University of Victoria to create, lead and host the Pacific Institute for Climate Solutions (PICS).
 A $90-million endowment – the largest single contribution to a university endowment in Canadian history – signals the BC government's long-term commitment to taking action on climate change.

-UVic Industry Partnerships (UVic IP) links universities and colleges on Vancouver Island with researchers, government and community, transforming great ideas into commercially viable businesses.
-As of March 31, 2009, UVic IP had filed more than 320 national and international patent applications, helped incorporate more than 58 university spin-off companies and received more than 575 invention disclosures.
+Research Partnerships and Knowledge Mobilization links universities and colleges on Vancouver Island with researchers, government and community, transforming great ideas into commercially viable businesses.

 UVic owns more technology transfer space than any other BC university.
 UVic-owned Vancouver Island Technology Park (VITP) is an economic powerhouse for the province of BC.
 The park generates $317 million in direct, indirect and induced revenue, and creates more than 2,000 local jobs.
 A highly acclaimed centre of academic and biotech excellence, VITP facilitates the local growth of high technology, which is already Victoria's number one industry, estimated yearly at $1.67 billion, surpassing Victoria's $1.19 billion tourism industry.